-The following are designated as game animals in Alabama: bear, beaver, coyote, deer, fox, opossum, wild rabbit, raccoon, squirrel, nutria, mountain lion (cougar), red wolf, groundhog, bobcat and feral swine (wild hog) and alligator.
+The following are designated as game animals in Alabama: bear, beaver, coyote, deer, fox, opossum, eastern cottontail rabbit, swamp rabbit, raccoon, squirrel,nutria, mountain lion (cougar), red wolf, groundhog, bobcat, feral swine (wild hog) and alligator.
 See Protected Species below.

 The following are designated as game birds in Alabama:

-- Migratory species: wild duck, wild goose, brant, rail, sora, coot, common snipe, woodcock, mourning dove, purple gallinule, common moorhen and merganser.
+- Migratory species: wild duck, wild goose, brant, clapper and virginia rail, sora, coot, common snipe, woodcock, mourning dove, gallinule and merganser.

 All birds except English sparrows, crows, collared doves, starlings and blackbirds (except rusty) are protected by state law.
 Game birds and game animals may only be taken during open season for hunting.
 There is no open season in Alabama for bear, mountain lion (cougar) and ruffed grouse.
 Other wildlife species are protected by the nongame species regulation.